arien007/Selenium_Framework/README.md

 Feel free to fork this repository and submit pull requests.
 Contributions are welcome!
-### License
-This project is licensed under the MIT
-License.
-See the LICENSE file for details

 ### Contact
 For any questions or feedback, please contact tinasora5553@gmail.com